pixelogik/NearPy/README.md

 is mostly > 200, you waste a lot of performance.
 The higher the candidate set is the more exact the retrieval is (because it is more likely that candidates are real nearest neighbours) but the slower it gets.

-I will soon perform experiments on best practives regarding average candidate count and other hash configuration aspects.
+I will soon perform experiments on best practices regarding average candidate count and other hash configuration aspects.

 ===========